-The figure below shows the selectivity pattern for BDTX-189 for non-canonical oncogenic mutations and additional oncogenic drivers of ErbB (with wild type for reference), each as determined by measuring 50 percent inhibition, or IC50, values.
+The figure below shows the selectivity pattern for BDTX-189 for non-canonical oncogenic mutations and additional oncogenic drivers of EGFR and HER2 (with wild type for reference), each as determined by measuring 50 percent inhibition, or IC50, values.

-In cell-based assays, BDTX-189 achieved potent inhibition of each of the 48 allosteric ErbB mutant variants tested with an average selectivity versus wild type EGFR of greater than 50-fold, including the family of EGFR and HER2 Exon 20 insertion mutations.
+In cell-based assays, BDTX-189 achieved potent inhibition of each of the 48 oncogenic ErbB mutant variants tested with an average selectivity versus EGFR WT of greater than 50-fold, including the family of EGFR and HER2 exon 20 insertion mutations.